SPDUK/portfolio/content/blog/javascript-101-variables-and-primitives/index.md

 In this example it will show an alert, you'll enter an age, a `Number`, right? - Well no. `prompt` accepts a string type input (what you type into), so whatever you type into the input will be a `String`, even if you enter `22`.
 That's why the outcome will be a number you don't expect, the `+` sign here is actually **concatenating a number onto a string** instead of adding 2 numbers.
 So an input of `8` will give you `"810"`, not `18`.

-We can now start figuring out how to work with each of the primitives in JS, but first we'll need to know a few things.
+We can now start figuring out how to work with each of the primitives in JS, but first, we'll need to know a few things.

-- Primitives are **not** objects, they are a single value in memory `5` is `5` in memory, no matter where you use it.
+- Primitives are **not** objects, they are a single value in memory `5` is `5` in memory, no matter where you use it, it's always pointing to the same `5` in memory.
-- JavaScript automatically [coerces](https://developer.mozilla.org/en-US/docs/Glossary/Type_coercion) values to different types depending on the function/method being used.
+- JavaScript automatically [coerces](https://developer.mozilla.org/en-US/docs/Glossary/Type_coercion) values to different types depending on the function/method being used, e.g using `if` coerces the type to a boolean and `+` can coerce to a string *or* a number depending on how you use it.